|Nutrition Facts (per serving)|

 If the noodles look like they are sticking even after coating them in oil, do not worry.
 They will separate again once you add them to the pan.

 If you are making noodle soup, blanch the noodles in hot water just enough to soften them, but do not leave them in boiling water for more than 2 to 3 minutes.
 This will allow you to control the texture of the noodles, especially if you are not going to serve them right away.

 If you are cooking noodle soup at home and plan to serve it straight away, you can boil the soaked noodles directly in the broth.

 Fresh Wide Flat Rice Noodles

 Rice noodles can also be found fresh and coated with a thin layer of oil.
 They are round often in the refrigerated section of Asian specialty grocers or large supermarkets with extensive selection of Asian foods.
-They are ready to use as you find them and can be added to stir-fries or soups.
+They are ready to use as you need them, and can be added to stir-fries or soups.

 Fresh rice noodles are more delicate than dried noodles and can be added to any dish in the final seconds of cooking.
 You can even turn off the heat altogether to make sure not to overcook the fresh rice noodles.
 We suggest that you toss your noodles carefully with a spatula to avoid overmixing.

 How Do You Keep Rice Noodles From Sticking Together?